opencog/atomspace/opencog/persist/json/README.md

 internet.
 See https://wiki.opencog.org/w/CogServer It uses the code here to provide a network interface to the JSON code here.

+You can access the code here both through the WebSockets and through netcat/telnet.
+Use `ws://localhost:18080/json` for the websockets interface.
+It works exactly the same way as the telnet interface (described below).

 Examples
 --------
 First, create an AtomSpace, put some atoms into it, and start the